Big Star Records: History

-At its height, Big Star had six outlets in Adelaide, including the central store in Rundle Street in the East End.
+At its height, Big Star had six outlets in Adelaide, including the central store in Rundle Street in the East End and a store at 207b Sturt Road across from Westfield Marion.
 The Rundle Street store hosted free gigs in the basement every Wednesday evening, and many in-store appearances by bands such as Blink-182, Regurgitator and They Might Be Giants.